benreynwar/htfft/README.md

 - HFFT
   * A high throughput FFT implementation.
-  * Work in progress.
-  * Initial memory and final memory are unimplemented.

 - unrolled fft
-  * An unrolled FFT implementation for when N = SIZE.
+  * An unrolled FFT implementation for when N = SPCC.
-  * Working but needs work to investigate rounding and optimum precision at different stages.
-Probably still buggy.

 - unrolled fft inner
   * An internal module of the unrolled_fft.
 Includes everything except